Backpage.com LLC v. Cooper et al.

 Prepublication and prebroadcast counseling

-Provides advice for television programs, newspaper and magazine articles, books, and websites, including for The Atlantic Monthly, ProPublica, Discovery Channel, TLC, Animal Planet, Travel Channel, CCTV, The Wall Street Journal, New York Post, Straus Newspapers, Center for American Progress, Think Progress, Campus Progress, Us Weekly, Life & Style, and In Touch.
+Provides advice for television programs, newspaper and magazine articles, books, and websites, including for The Atlantic Monthly, ProPublica, Discovery Channel, TLC, Animal Planet, Travel Channel, Fusion, CCTV, The Wall Street Journal, New York Post, Straus Newspapers, Center for American Progress, Think Progress, Campus Progress, Us Weekly, Life & Style, and In Touch, and MTV books.
 (Ongoing)

 Right of publicity claims for Getty Images